nuuuwan/news_lk3_data/README.md

 Wattala, Feb 3 (Daily Mirror) - The Police Special Task Force (STF) arrested a 39-year-old individual in Wattala and siezed 192,000 narcotic pills with a street value exceeding Rs.
 100 million.

-Acting on an intelligence report provided by the STF Intelligence Division, a team of officers raided a residence in Wattala last night.
+Acting on an intelligence report provided by the STF Intelligence Division, a team of officers led by CI Nadeeka Silva raided a residence in Wattala last night.

 During the operation, the STF arrested a suspect in possession of 192,000 150 mg capsules of Pregab (PREGAB), a substance utilized illicitly.